brunoruchiga/the-rainy-battle/README.md

-# the-rainy-battle
+# The Rainy Battle
-Game created based on the theme "rain", originally for the 8th Game Jam Santa Maria, built with Processing
+Game created based on the theme "rain", originally for the 8th Game Jam Santa Maria, built with Processing.